Vegetarianism and Veganism in Ukraine

 ORANG + UTAN is a stylish sandwich bar with delicious, healthy food.
 Definitely a favourite place for vegetarians and those who support and follow a healthy lifestyle.

 Ukrainian society is very up to date.
-Young entrepreneurs travel and gain inspiration from outside the borders and the next month you can find a really fashionable place in the centre of Ukrainian city, or third-wave coffee place.
+Young entrepreneurs travel and gain inspiration from outside the borders and the next month you can find a really fashionable place in the centre of Ukrainian city or third-wave coffee place.
 In two months, people will appreciate changes, the novelty will start to develop.
 In half a year, everybody will speak about the coffee festival or minimalistic atmosphere of that fashionable place.
 Ukrainians live trends.
 Despite the past communist thinking, even the older generation joins innovations.
-If you decide to come to Ukraine on vacation, you will definitely love your stay!
+If you decide to come to Ukraine on vacation, you might need a visa.
+You may not need a Tourist Voucher in order to get Ukrainian Tourist visa.